A Simple Way to Reuse Water for Porch Flowers

 The amount of water and attention your flowers need changes with the seasons.

-During hot spring and summer days, plants may need to soak more deeply, while in cooler fall months, watering can be lighter and less frequent.
+During hot spring and summer days, the sun dries out the soil quicker, so the plants may need to soak more deeply.

-Choosing seasonal flowers for your porch helps maintain a vibrant garden year-round.
+Choosing seasonal flowers for your porch helps maintain a vibrant garden year round.

 Marigolds and geraniums thrive in spring and summer, while mums brighten the porch in fall.